Are you confident that your hazardous waste transportation company is adequately disposing of your hazardous waste streams?

 While it’s true that that information should be indicated on the manifest, there are times that unscrupulous transporters will say one thing to the generator and actually dispose of the waste somewhere else.

 This could cause the generator severe legal problems.

 When working with your hazardous waste transporter, here are items to look for on a certificate of destruction template.

 Ensuring that all federal and state regulations are being met should be the highest priority when managing your hazardous waste streams.
 Even if you need additional security precautions for certified product disposal, the certificate should be the bare minimum you should insist on.

-Working with an experienced and properly licensed and insured hazardous waste disposal company will provide you with the comfort and assurance that the job is being done properly.
+Working with an experienced and properly licensed and insured hazardous waste certificate of destruction company will provide you with the comfort and assurance that the job is being done properly.